Laura's Star (2004 film): Synopsis

 Laura is a seven-year-old country girl who just moved with her family to a big city.
 On her first night in her new neighborhood, she sees a shooting star falling to Earth.
 Laura finds the star in a park and discovers that it is a living being.
 The star has severed one of its points during its crash landing.
 Laura takes the star back home in order to reattach its point with a Band-Aid.

 Laura and her younger brother Tommy discover the little star has superpowers and can do amazing things, such as making people fly and bringing inanimate objects to life.
 However, over time, both notice that the longer the star stays on Earth, the weaker it becomes; its color gradually fades and its powers fail.
 The siblings and their next-door neighbor Max eventually find a way to send the little star back into outer space.

 Music

-The film features the songs "Stay" and "Touch the Sky" by the German band Wonderwall and a film score by Hans Zimmer, Nick Glennie-Smith, and Henning Lohner.
+The film features the songs "Stay" and "Touch the Sky" by the German band Wonderwall and a film score by Hans Zimmer and Nick Glennie-Smith.